 When you enter the decision review process, your claim will be put through more scrutiny than the first time around.
 This is because VA has already decided on it and will now have to decide whether there are grounds to overturn that decision.

-How George Sink, P.A.
-Can Help Disabled Veterans Maximize Their Benefits
+How Disabled Vets Can Help Disabled Veterans Maximize Their Benefits

-Working with a veterans disability attorney at George Sink, P.A. can help you obtain the benefits you earned after a career of military service.
-We can assist you with every part of the VA application process and consult with medical experts to support your case for a 100 percent disability rating.
+Working with a veterans disability advocate at Disabled Vets can help you obtain the benefits you earned after a career of military service.
+We can assist you with every part of the VA application process and consult with medical experts to support your claim for a 100% disability rating.
 We also can represent you during the appeals process.
 At all times, we will be available to answer your questions and find solutions that can help you live a better life.

-Call us or contact us online now to arrange a free case evaluation.
+Call us or contact us online now for a free consultation.
 Learn more about how we’ve helped other disabled veterans!